 THEORY AND DECISION LIBRARY

 SERIES A: PHILOSOPHY AND METHODOLOGY OF THE SOCIAL SCIENCES

 SILVIO O. FUNTOWICZ AND JEROME R. RAVETZ

-UNCERTAINTY AND QUALITY

-IN

-SCIENCE FOR POLICY
+UNCERTAINTY AND QUALITY IN SCIENCE FOR POLICY

 KLUWER ACADEMIC PUBLISHERS

-- NUSAP, is a notational system for the management and communication of uncertainty in science for policy
+NUSAP, is a notational system for the management and communication of uncertainty in science for policy

-- NUSAP's five categories: Numeral, Unit, Spread, Assessment and Pedigree.
+NUSAP's five categories:

+Numeral, Unit, Spread,

+Assessment and Pedigree.

 THEORY AND DECISION LIBRARY

 SERIES A: PHILOSOPHY AND METHODOLOGY OF THE SOCIAL SCIENCES

 SILVIO O. FUNTOWICZ AND JEROME R. RAVETZ

 UNCERTAINTY AND QUALITY

 IN

 SCIENCE FOR POLICY

 Funtowicz, S. O. and Ravetz, J. R., 1990.
 Uncertainty and quality in science for policy.
 Dordrecht: Kluwer.

 KLUWER ACADEMIC PUBLISHERS

-Childhood obesity: The challenge of policy development in areas of post-normal science

-Speaker: Sir Peter Gluckman (Chief Science Advisor to the Prime Minister, Co-Chair of the

-WHO Commission on Ending Childhood Obesity)

-Post Normal Science's model of Extended Participation: (1) across disciplines - acknowledging that different disciplines see though different lenses, and (2) across communities of both experts and stakeholders;
+Post Normal Science's model of Extended Participation across disciplines - acknowledging that different disciplines see though different lenses, and across communities of both experts and stakeholders;

-Science is but one among a plurality of relevant knowledges; Facts become 'extended facts'.
+Jerry Ravetz and Silvio Funtowicz From 'speaking truth to power' towards 'working deliberatively within imperfections' (Jeroen van der Sluijs, 2012); Science is but one among a plurality of relevant knowledges; Facts become 'extended facts'.

 Funtowicz, S. O. & Ravetz, J. R. 1993.
 Science for the post-normal age.
 Futures, 25(7), 739-755.
-Gluckman, P., 2014, Policy: The art of science advice to government, Nature, 507, 163-165.
+Funtowicz, S and Ravetz J 1990, Uncertainty and Quality in Science for Policy, Kluwer Academic Publishers, Dordrecht. van der Sluijs, J. P., 2012.
+"Uncertainty and Dissent in Climate Risk Assessment: A Post-Normal Perspective", Nature and Culture, 7 (2): 174-195.
 Sensitivity Analysis

+Sensitivity analysis secrets

+- What is the question?

+- Confirmation versus falsification

-Sensitivity analysis secrets - What is the question?
-Confirmation or falsification? - Sensitivity analysis is not "run" on a model but on a model once applied to a case. - Sensitivity analysis should not be used to hide assumptions. - If SA shows that a question cannot be answered by the model find another question/model which can be treated meaningfully (the workhorse argument).
+- Sensitivity analysis is not "run" on a model but on a model once applied to a case.

+- Sensitivity analysis should not be used to hide assumptions.

+- If SA shows that a question cannot be answered by the model find another question/model which can be treated meaningfully.

 Will any sensitivity analysis do the job?